Definitions of Prohibited Conduct

 - Exposing one’s genitals or inducing another to expose their own genitals in nonconsensual circumstances; or

 - Unauthorized posting or distribution of materials involving the sexual activity of another person, including electronic postings; sexual voyeurism (such as watching a person who is undressing, using the bathroom, or engaging in sexual acts without the consent of the person observed); or

 - Engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or another sexually transmitted infection (STI) and without informing the other person of the infection; or

 - Hazing or bullying relating to sex or gender; or

 - Administering alcohol or drugs (such as “date rape” drugs) to another person without their knowledge or effective consent.

-Intimate partner violence encompasses dating violence, domestic violence and relationship violence.
-Intimate partner violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim/survivor and where the existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-Intimate partner violence includes felony or misdemeanor crimes of violence committed by a current or former intimate partner, or spouse of a victim/survivor, by a person with whom the victim/survivor shares a child in common, by a person who is cohabitating with or has cohabitated with the victim/survivor as intimate partner or spouse, by a person similarly situated to a spouse of the victim/survivor under Massachusetts law, or by a spouse or any other person against an adult or youth victim/survivor who is protected under the domestic or family violence laws of Massachusetts.
+Relationship Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Relationship Violence includes felony or misdemeanor crimes of violence committed by a current or former intimate partner, or spouse of a victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as intimate partner or spouse, by a person similarly situated to a spouse of the victim under Massachusetts law, or by a spouse or any other person against an adult or youth victim who is protected under the domestic or family violence laws of Massachusetts.